prettydiff/wisdom/Web_Training.md

 Level 1 - Writing Code
 ---

+Most discussions on improvement and education of web technologies is on how to write code.
+Writing code is the foundation.
+It is a minimal requirement.
+Surely there is more to being a rockstar than merely write less faulty code.
+Level 1 is dedicated to write code.
+If a developer is not competent at this level they shouldn't be employed as a web developer as this is the minimum requirement.
+Developers are not senior principle level rockstar advocates merely because they are clever at writing code.
+This only the first level of education/experience.

 * Objective: The expectation is for developers to be competent writing in the essential languages that comprise the web platform.
 * Expectations
    - Read/Write CSS